DaWane Wanek, DTM

 Strategic planning has been a core component of all my professional roles, as well as my volunteer leadership and board roles.
 In my professional career, it has spanned working for startup where I had to develop strategic plans from scratch, to working for large organizations such as Dell, McAfee, and Palo Alto Networks in which I inherited plans that needed to be modified to address the changing economic landscape.

 What experience do you have in the area of finance?

 I've created budgets as well as profit & loss responsibility throughout most of my career.
 Those budgets ranged from very small (as in startups that were pre-revenue when I arrived), to very large (such as Dell, taking enterprise revenue from $650M to over $800M in less than two years).

 What experience do you have in developing policies?

 I've had to build policies from scratch as well as revamped existing policies that were obsolete, had unintended consequences that had negative business impact, or just completely unnecessary in their current form.
-I’ve also had to work with outside entities such as the State of Georgia, to change state laws to allow technology to better serve its residents.
-As a nonprofit board chair, I had to lead the complete rewrite of our bylaws to fit the current way we were operating.
+I've also had to work with outside entities such at the State of Georgia, to change state laws to allow technology to better serve its residents.
+As a non-profit board chair, I had to lead the complete rewrite of our bylaws to fit the current way we were operating.

 What lessons did you learn from previous leadership positions?